 Autofocus is also fast, raw and JPEG images are detailed from the 1/1.7-inch sensor and there's even a hotshoe that can be used to add an optional electronic viewfinder should you wish.

 For our money this is the choice camera in this department - it's ideal as a DSLR supplement when you don't want to roll the big guns out, because the LX7 can happily live in your pocket or bag at all times.
-None too bad for the now affordable asking price either.
+None too bad for its now affordable asking price either.

 PRICE: £289 (at time of writing)

-FULL REVIEW: Panasonic Lumix LX7
+FULL REVIEW: Panasonic Lumix LX7 review

 These models may not necessarily replace a DSLR camera in terms of ability and final image quality, but by employing compact sensor sizes their respective lenses are smaller and far more affordable than a pro-spec camera.
 Modern superzooms combine significant zoom lenses in reasonable body sizes with an abundance of tech that makes them very attractive prospects.